-Combine the sugar and water in a heavy sauce pan.
+In a heavy sauce pan, whisk together the sugar and water.
 Heat on low, stirring, until the sugar has completely dissolved.

-After the sugar is dissolved turn the heat to medium and bring to a boil.
+Once they are fully combined, turn the heat up to medium and bring the solution to a boil.

-Continue cooking at a low boil without stirring for 10-15 minutes.
-Scrape any sugar crystals from the side if they form.
+Continue cooking the mixture at a low boil without stirring for 10-15 minutes.
+Scrape any sugar crystals from the side, if they form.

-Remove the mixture from the heat and slowly add the yogurt.
+Remove the sugar mixture from heat.
+Then slowly add the yogurt as you constantly stir.
 The sugar will become hard quickly but when the yogurt is added it will return to a liquid.

-After the yogurt is combined add the butter and vanilla and continue stirring until the mixture is completely smooth.
+Once the yogurt is fully combined, add the butter and vanilla.
+Continue stirring until the mixture is completely smooth.

-Pour the caramel sauce into a glass jar and store in the refrigerator until ready to serve.
+Pour the caramel sauce into a heat-safe glass jar such as a Mason jar or a Ball jar.
+Allow caramel sauce to cool to room temperature.
+Serve, or store in the refrigerator until ready to serve.